Tunisian parliament speaker Ghannouchi contracts COVID-19, advisor says | Health

 The speaker of Tunisia's parliament and the leader of the Islamist Ennahda Party, Rached Ghannouchi, has contracted COVID-19, an advisor to Ghannouchi told Reuters on Tuesday.

-Ghannouchi, 80, is at home and will work remotely, the advisor said.
+Ghannouchi, 80, is in hospital for medical tests and will spend the night under medical observation, the advisor said, adding he was in a normal condition.
+The advisor said earlier Ghannouchi was at home.
 Ghannouchi, the leader of the biggest party in the parliament, received two doses of an anti-COVID vaccine this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)